DennisGoldfarb/ms-flashlight/README.md

 #### Creating a new function call between client and server

 * Add your function to the appropriate Service and AsyncService interfaces found in src/edu/unc/flashlight/client/service/
-* Implement your function to the appropriate ServletImpl class found in /src/edu/unc/flashlight/server/
+* Implement your function in the appropriate ServletImpl class found in /src/edu/unc/flashlight/server/

 #### Creating a new servlet